• Home

 Why It’s a Warning:

 A history of evictions is a significant red flag, as it often indicates a pattern of problematic behavior.
+Such behavior may also encompass excessive noise that disrupts the peace of the community.
 According to the U.S. Department of Housing and Urban Development (HUD), tenants with multiple evictions on their record are more likely to cause issues in future rental situations.

 How to Spot It: